Skin Tumors

 • As they are benign, they are easily treatable, though the treatment option for each varies.

-• While technically these are not tumors, they must be borne in mind when making a diagnosis of cancer.
-Lesions include hordoleum (stye), chalazion and parasitic infections.
+• While technically inflammatory lesions are not tumors, they must be borne in mind when making a diagnosis of cancer.

-• Styes often need antibiotics and surgical drainage, chalazion benefits from simple observation and hot compresses (if required), along with gentle massage, while parasitic infections might need anti-parasitic medication.
+• Inflammatory lesions include hordoleum (stye), chalazion and parasitic infections: styes often need antibiotics and surgical drainage, chalazion benefits from simple observation and hot compresses (if required) along with gentle massage, while parasitic infections might need anti-parasitic medication.

 • Hemangiomas are vascular lesions that can mimic eye tumors.
 They are subcategorized as capillary hemangiomas, cavernous hemangiomas, and lymphangiomas.

 • They are often seen in infants and children.
-If found, they need fairly urgent treatment as they can have an impact on vision and lead to in blindness.
+If found, they need fairly urgent treatment as they can have an impact on vision and can lead to blindness.

 • Treatments include steroids (administered as ointment or injection), laser photocoagulation and surgical excision.